SHird/lociNGS/README.txt

 1.3.5 pysam - http://code.google.com/p/pysam/downloads/list; download file, double-click, move folder into Applications folder (or where you'd like to keep it), cd into folder and type two commands: [1] "python setup.py build", [2] "python setup.py install"

-1.3.6 seqlite_mod.py – this module is included with the distribution and you should have to do nothing to compile or install it.
+1.3.6 seqlite_mod.py, ex_setup.py & distribute_setup.py – these module are included with the distribution and you should not have to do much to install them.

 2. TO RUN lociNGS:
 2.1.
 Short answer: find and double click "mongod"; type "run_lociNGS.py" in a terminal window